Katona/really-simple-xdm/README.md

 console.log(Math.abs(-2)); // Prints '2'
 ```

-Assuming `Math` resides in a cross domain frame, the calling it would be the following.
-Some initialization is needed in the frame:
+If Math is in an iframe, calling it with `xdm.js` is demonstrated below.

+## Initilization in the iframe
+The first step is to expose the service object (`Math` in our case) by creating a _server_:

 ```javascript
 import { CrossWindowMessagingService, createServer } from 'xdm.js';